 Today, talent desires more than essential statutory benefits.
 They seek an employer who can provide peace of mind, improve their quality of life, and make them feel valued at work.

-While global expansion gives employers access to a larger talent pool, it also means greater competition for talent.
+While global expansion provides employers with access to a larger talent pool, it also means increased competition for talent.
 Offering supplemental parental leave strengthens your global benefits offering and gives you a competitive edge for attracting and retaining top talent in any market.
+So don’t let the basic requirements outlined in this comparison of paid maternity leave by countries be your only guideline.

 By offering additional parental leave, global employers leave a lasting impact on their employees’ financial security and mental health.